JeffWeinell/misc.wrappers/README.md

  **Under Developement**

 ### Package Description
 This package includes functions to fascilitate running some popular programs used for assessing population structure, demographic modelling, and genetic/genomic and phylogenetic/genomic programs, and to summarize results in useful ways.
-The main functions are shown in the table below along with example input and output files; function arguments (not shown in table) also control analysis parameter settings — see examples of function usage (to be added soon).
+The main functions are shown in the table below along with example input and output files.
+The values used for function arguments, not shown in table, also control analyses and should be set mindfully - see examples (will add soon) of function usage.

 function | example input files | example output files
 ---|---|---